 I’m on my third visit to Rome and have seen the highlights and heroes, so this time I went off the beaten path and visited a few places that the first time visitor to Rome (or indeed the second-timer) doesn’t usually know about.

 And when you get hungry, there are great places to eat in Trastevere, the little foodie mecca that will have you twirling in circles trying to make a decision.

 Basilica of St Clement

 The astonishing St Clement church is just down the road from the Colosseum and is an easy add on to your tour through there (and yes, you really do need to take a guided tour there as I have done it with and without a guide and the difference is like night and day with what I thought I was looking at).

 But this inauspicious looking church is an historian’s dream.
 The door that you enter takes you into a 12th century church, which is old enough to make you twirl and whisper “wow” looking at the frescos and mosaics that are nearly 800 years old – especially when you come from a country that is not even 200 years old.

 But in the 1860s the priest of the prior of the House of Irish dominicans, Joseph Mallooly, got curious about what might be underneath so without permission he began to excavate.
 Maybe he heard water running in the dead of night, we don’t know, but what he uncovered is just astonishing.

 Under the floor he found a 4th century basilica with frescoes still on the walls and painted with a pigment that sets into the plaster thereby preserving it, as well as marble pillars and the works.

-But he wasn’t done with that discovery so he kept digging and underneath that he found a 1st century home of possibly a Roman nobleman or even the Roman mint, upon which the basilica was built and a natural water spring running through it!
+But he wasn’t done with that discovery so he kept digging and underneath that he found a 1st century home of possibly a Roman nobleman or even the Roman mint, upon which the basilica was built and a natural water spring still runs through it!